-And the dough was much more akin to a cake batter than to a bread dough.
+And the dough was much more akin to a cake batter than to bread dough.

-The instructions say to add more flour if dough is sticky, so I began sprinkling flour at the dough.
-And then more… And more… And still the dough stuck to hands, mixer parts and floured counter tops like a living thing fighting for its life.
+The instructions say to add more flour if the dough is sticky, so I began sprinkling flour at the dough.
+And then more… And more… And still, the dough stuck to hands, mixer parts and floured countertops like a living thing fighting for its life.
 When I’d added nearly double the flour called for in the recipe I finally had something I could form into a round.

 Was all the work worth it?
 Is this what Lis had in mind for drooling over?
 I’m not sure, but it works for me.